 - Get the form.
 You can get a form from your doctor, a lawyer, a legal services agency, or a social worker.
 Organizations that give people information about Medicare or Medicaid such as Illinois Client Enrollment Services may also have advance directive forms.
-You can also contact Member Services to ask for the forms. - Fill it out and sign the form.
+You can also contact Member Services at 1-866-600-2139 (TTY: 711), 24 hours a day, 7 days a week to ask for the forms. - Fill it out and sign the form.
 The form is a legal document.
 You should consider having a lawyer help you prepare it. - Give copies to people who need to know about it.
 You should give a copy of the form to your doctor.
 You should also give a copy to the person you name as the one to make decisions for you.
 You may also want to give copies to close friends or family members.
-Be sure to keep a copy at home. - Aetna Better Health Premier Plan MMAI will make your completed form part of your medical record.
+Keep a copy at home. - Aetna Better Health Premier Plan MMAI will make your completed form part of your medical record.
 Aetna Better Health Premier Plan MMAI cannot, as a condition of treatment, require you to fill out or waive an advance directive. - If you are going to be hospitalized and you have signed an advance directive, take a copy of it to the hospital.